tylertian123/engsci-notes/2023_fall/che374_econ/lec8.md

 		* The acid-test ratio shows the ability to pay liabilities if they are due immediately
 			* This is the ratio of (cash + short-term investments + net current receivables) to liabilities
 	2. Efficiency ratios: ability to sell inventory and collect receivables
-		* The inventory turnover ratio is the cost of goods sold to average inverter
+		* The inventory turnover ratio is the cost of goods sold to average inventory
 		* This is a measure of the number of times that we would sell the average inventory in a given year
 			* Note that if we change the time period in question, we have to adjust accordingly
 		* Larger companies are generally less efficient on this front -- lower inventory turnover ratio means more money is tied up in inventory